Contact us today

 Am I Eligible For Flood Insurance?

-You are eligible to purchase a flood insurance policy as long as your community participates in the National Flood Insurance Program (NFIP).
+You are eligible to purchase a flood insurance policy in California as long as your community participates in the National Flood Insurance Program (NFIP).
 If you live in a Special Flood Hazard Area (SFHA) or high-risk area and have a federally-backed mortgage, your mortgage lender requires you to have flood insurance.
 In a high-risk area, your home is more than twice as likely to be damaged by flood as by fire.
 Don't wait for a flood season warning on the evening news to buy a policy—there is a 30-day waiting period before the coverage takes effect.

 Private flood insurance is also available for those who need additional insurance protection, known as "excess coverage," over and above the basic policy, or for people whose communities do not participate in the NFIP.